akchen4/4740_wine_quality_prediction/README.md

-# Project: Modeling Wine Quality
+# Project: Wine Quality Prediction

 This project assesses the performance of a variety of regression and classification methods in order to best predict the quality rating of a wine, given certain characteristics.
 This project was completed by myself and two other students at Cornell University (Jessica Han, '25 and Abby Kim, '24).
 The datasets used in this project were sourced from University of California Irvine's Machine Learning Repository (https://archive.ics.uci.edu/dataset/186/wine+quality).